robertdshaw/agentic_news_editor/results/Headline Analysis from Website/headline_improvement_report (3).md

 Better: Revolutionary U-M Innovation Center Set to Empower 1,000 Grad Students: Will It Ignite Detroit's Tech Renaissance?

 Original: our favorite tech gadgets under $500
-Better: Unveiled: Top 10 Revolutionary Tech Gadgets of the Year – All Under $500!
+Better: Unveiled: Top 10 Revolutionary Tech Gadgets of the Year â€“ All Under $500!